Yefym707/Game/README.md

 size and fullscreen state.
 Changing these values writes them to `config.json` for the next session.

+### Controls & Rebinding

+Movement uses the arrow keys (or a gamepad's left stick) while actions such as *End Turn*, *Rest* and *Scavenge* have their own keys.
+In the settings screen each action can be rebound; the chosen bindings are stored inside `~/.oko_zombie/config.json` under the ``bindings`` section.

+### Gamepad

+The client will automatically enable the first detected gamepad via the ``pygame.joystick`` API.
+Default mapping follows the common XInput layout – A confirms/end turn, B cancels, X scavenges, Y rests and the left stick pans the camera.

+### Tutorial

+On the very first launch a short interactive tutorial is shown explaining the basics of movement and ending a turn.
+Completing it clears the ``first_run`` flag in the configuration so it only appears once.

 ## Tiles pipeline

 Tile graphics are generated from `textures.json`.
 Run the helper script to